 A resting pose which focuses on your thighs and helps to relieve back pain.
 The regular practice of this pose with full gravitational pull can bring physical, mental and emotional balance in your life.

 Bala-Child | Asana-Pose

 This asana is pronounced as BAHL-ahs-ahna, Sanskrit- बालासन.
 Balasana gets its name from the Sanskrit word ‘Bala’ which means child and asana mean pose.
 This asana resembles the fetal position.
-This asana is normally practised when you need to be relaxed during the yoga session.
+This asana is normally practiced when you need to be relaxed during the yoga session.